-Prepared by the Training and Emergency Management Unit of Queensland Fire and Emergency Service, The Redland City Council – Fire Management Plan Review Report 2017 [PDF, 15.8MB] was commissioned following wildfires on Macleay and Russell Islands last year (2016).
+Prepared by the Training and Emergency Management Unit of Queensland Fire and Emergency Service, The Redland City Council – Fire Management Plan Review Report 2017 [PDF, 15.8MB] was commissioned following wildfires on Macleay and Russell Islands in 2016.

 In recent years, the broader community has expressed a strong desire to conserve areas of ecological value, but this report shows we need to strike a better balance between protecting the community safety and protecting the environment.